StanfordSocialNeuroscienceLab/SEND/README.md

 | Total | 114 clips | 40 clips | 39 clips | 193 clips |

-Academic researchers can request access to the SENDv1 (see below for more details), and can gain access to the raw videos only for the videos with "Share-Ok" consent.
+Academic researchers can request access to the SENDv1 (see below), and can gain access to the raw videos only for the videos with "Share-Ok" consent.
 Researchers will be able to access, for all videos, (i) extracted features, and (ii) valence ratings.
 More details about the extracted features and the valence ratings can be found in our [paper](http://dx.doi.org/10.1109/TAFFC.2019.2955949), referenced at the top of this readme.
 The table below offers a clearer summary of what data can be accessed:

 | Data | Limited-Use Consent | Share-Ok Consent |